Gekkio/samsung-photo-frame-ctrl/README.md

 Dependencies
 ------------

-* pyusb 1.0 (This is an alpha quality library so it is *not* the one usually packaged in linux distributions.
-For example, this is not python-usb in Ubuntu!)
+* [pyusb 1.0](http://sourceforge.net/apps/mediawiki/pyusb) (This is an alpha quality library so it is *not* the one usually packaged in linux distributions.
+For example, the package python-usb in Ubuntu won't work!)

 Usage
 -----